Past Intern Bios

 Neel RoyNeel Roy grew up in Albuquerque and graduated from Bosque School in 2015.
 He earned a degree in mathematical economics from Texas Tech University.
 At Texas Tech, he founded a service organization that provides academic support to children in the most impoverished areas of Lubbock, TX.
 He was also involved in a number of research projects as an undergraduate, including a study of Alzheimer’s pathology in a biology lab, an investigation of state-level minimum wage hikes with an economics professor, and a project concerning physician-patient interactions with the English department.
 Neel also interned at Senator Tom Udall’s Albuquerque office.
 After graduating from Texas Tech, Neel accepted a job as a Health Policy Research Associate in the Office of the New Mexico Secretary of Health.
 In 2020, Neel was selected as Fulbright Scholar and earned an M.S. in Economics and Econometrics from the University of Kent while conducting research on the dynamics of migrant health.
 Neel is now a David M. Rubenstein Scholar earning his J.D. from the University of Chicago.

 Ceryn SchoelCeryn Schoel grew up in Santa Fe and graduated from Desert Academy in 2015.
 During high school, she served as the captain of both the Model United Nations team and the Debate team.
 She continued her public speaking at Middlebury College in Vermont where she became captain of the Middlebury Debate Society, as well as working as a leadership coach for “Oratory Now!” and serving in the student government.
 Ceryn is now a rising senior at The University of New Mexico, where she is double majoring in Political Science and Economics.
 She spent her Junior year as lobbyist for The Friends Committee on National Legislation and lead a delegation of seven students to Washington DC for the 2019 Spring Lobby weekend to advocate for more compassionate immigration policy.
 She has previously interned for Senator Tom Udall, and she spent the summer of 2019 at Yale teaching Debate at ISSOS international summer school.
-Ceryn is passionate about policy and legislation and she hopes to make a difference in her community by earning a law degree after she graduates and working in local government.
+Ceryn is passionate about policy and legislation and she hopes to make a difference in her community by earning a law degree and working in local government.

 Michael SedilloMichael Sedillo has deep roots in New Mexico, where his grandfather Pablo Sedillo worked as a Field Representative for U.S. Senator Jeff Bingaman and his mother worked in Governor Bill Richardson’s office.
 After graduating from the University of Texas at Austin with a B.S. in Political Communication, Michael moved to San Jose, CA to teach first grade as a Teach For America corps member.
 He then moved to Brooklyn, NY to serve low-income families as a community organizer, and he later interned with Wendy Davis’ gubernatorial campaign, designing trainings for the campaign’s field staff.
 Michael’s passion for political reform led him to Columbia University’s School of International and Public Affairs, where he earned an M.P.A. with a focus on urban and social policy.
 Michael is currently the Deputy Chief Of Staff in the Office of the Deputy Mayor for Strategic Policy Initiatives in New York City.